-The yield on your certificates will be affected by changes in the index used to set interest rates on the mortgage loans and by limits on interest rate changes.
+During the adjustable-rate period, the yield on your certificates will be affected by changes in the index used to set interest rates on the mortgage loans and by limits on interest rate changes.

-Each mortgage loan in the pool is an adjustable-rate mortgage loan (an "ARM loan") that bears interest at rates that change periodically in response to changes to an index.
+During the adjustable-rate period (the "adjustable-rate period"), a hybrid loan bears interest at rates that change periodically in response to changes in an index.
 Some indices respond more quickly to changes in market interest rates than do other indices.
-All of the ARM loans in the pool have the same index and adjust with the same frequency.
+All of the hybrid loans in the pool have the same index and adjust with the same frequency during the adjustable-rate period.
 As a result, a change in the index value will not necessarily cause an immediate change in the pool accrual rate.
-The ARM loans in the pool, however, may vary with respect to their mortgage margins and the dates of their interest rate changes.
-As a consequence, ARM loans in the pool may have different interest rates.
-If the interest rates on ARM loans in the pool change less frequently than the index value, changes in the effective yield on the certificates will lag behind changes in the index.
+The hybrid loans in the pool, however, may vary with respect to their mortgage margins and the dates of their interest rate changes during the adjustable-rate period.
+As a consequence, hybrid loans in the pool may have different interest rates.
+If the interest rates on hybrid loans in the pool change less frequently than the index value during the adjustable-rate period, changes in the effective yield on the certificates will lag behind changes in the index.

-In addition, the interest rate on the ARM loans in the pool changes based on the value of the applicable index at a date that is days or weeks before the effective date of the change in the ARM loan's interest rate.
-As a result, in a time of rapidly increasing or decreasing market interest rates, the interest rates on the ARM loans in the pool may not reflect current market interest rates.
-Each mortgage loan has a periodic rate change increase and periodic rate change decrease, which limit the amount by which the interest rate can increase or decrease on each interest rate change date.
-Each mortgage loan also has a lifetime interest rate cap and a lifetime interest rate floor.
-Because certificateholders receive interest at a rate that is the weighted average of the interest rates on the mortgage loans in the pool, net of servicing and guaranty fees, any or all of these factors will affect the yield on your certificates.
+In addition, during the adjustable-rate period the interest rate on the hybrid loans in the pool changes based on the value of the applicable index at a date that may be days or weeks before the effective date of the change in the loan's interest rate.
+As a result, in a time of rapidly increasing or decreasing market interest rates, the interest rates on the hybrid loans in the pool during the adjustable-rate period may not reflect current market interest rates.
+Each hybrid loan in the pool has a periodic rate change increase and periodic rate change decrease, which limit the amount by which the interest rate can increase or decrease on each interest rate change date.
+Each hybrid loan also has a lifetime interest rate cap and a lifetime interest rate floor.
+Because certificateholders receive interest at a rate that is the weighted average of the interest rates on the mortgage loans in the pool during the adjustable-rate period, net of servicing and guaranty fees, any or all of these factors will affect the yield on your certificates.

-Under the terms of ARM loans, we will be required to designate an alternative index for the determination of interest rates on such ARM loans in the event that the index specified under the loan terms is no longer available or, in our determination, is no longer widely accepted or has been replaced as the index for similar financial instruments (regardless of whether the index continues to be posted electronically or available).
+Under the terms of hybrid loans, we will be required to designate an alternative index for the determination of interest rates on such hybrid loans in the event that the index specified under the loan terms is no longer available or, in our determination, is no longer widely accepted or has been replaced as the index for similar financial instruments (regardless of whether the index continues to be posted electronically or available).
 See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-The Secured Overnight Financing Rate (SOFR) is a relatively new market index" and "-Changes to, or elimination of, SOFR could adversely affect investors in the certificates."

-If the pool contains ARM loans with different interest rates, a disproportionate incidence of prepayments and purchases from the pool will affect the yield.
+If the pool contains hybrid loans with different interest rates, a disproportionate incidence of prepayments and purchases from the pool will affect the yield.